cloudquery/cloudquery/website/pages/blog/introducing-the-slack-source-plugin.md

 tag: announcement
 date: 2022/12/20
 description: >-
-  CloudQuery is an open-source, extensible framework that gives you a single-pane-of-glass to your cloud-infrastructure using SQL.
+  CloudQuery is an open source high performance data integration platform designed for security and infrastructure teams.
 Today, we are happy to announce the release of the Slack source plugin.
 author: hermanschaaf
 ---